 Pakistan's biggest cricket stadium, Karachi's National Stadium holds more than 30,000 sport fans and has been the venue for some of the country's most iconic moments.
 Now known as National Bank Stadium or the National Bank Cricket Arena due to sponsorship reasons, the venue is the home ground of the Karachi Kings, who play in the Pakistan Super League.

 Karachi's National Stadium dates back to the 1950s and it was where the Indian icon Sachin Tendulkar made his first Test appearance, starting a stellar career.
-Pakistan have a fantastic record at Karachi, having only lost two of the 45 Test matches they have played on the ground.
+Pakistan have a fantastic record at Karachi, having only lost two of the 45 Test matches they have played on this cricket ground.

 National Stadium Karachi was where Viv Richards made a stunning 181 against Sri Lanka during the 1987 Cricket World Cup, as well as being the ground where Mohammad Yousuf took Richards' record of the most runs in a calendar year.
 The stadium also hosted 1996 Cricket World Cup matches including Pakistan beating England but losing to South Africa.